 In response to the coronavirus (COVID-19) outbreak, please read our advice and information before attending the service.

 A deceased donor kidney comes from someone who has died.

 There is a national pool of people waiting for this type of transplant.
-You can find out more in our patient information leaflets ‘Understanding the kidney transplant pool’ (PDF 100Kb) and ‘Having a kidney transplant from a deceased donor’ (PDF 135Kb).
+You can find out more in our patient information leaflets ‘Understanding the kidney transplant pool’ (PDF 100Kb).

 Going into hospital

 If you are having a deceased donor kidney transplant, the transplant team will contact you by telephone and you will need to go to Richard Bright Ward, 6th floor, Borough Wing at Guy’s Hospital immediately.